This doesn’t impact GA Connector as GA Connector doesn’t use third-party cookies. GA Connector uses first-party cookies instead.

 Note: We have requested to Zoho support to review this, and they have forwarded the request to their development team.
 So there is a possibility that this will be fixed in the future.

 The current version of GA Connector doesn’t actually use Google Analytics API to populate CRM fields with analytics data (source, medium etc).
-Instead, GA Connector emulates Google Analytics tracking algorithm precisely.
+Instead, it uses a proprietary tracking approach inspired by how Google Analytics processes and attributes data.

 We took this approach because it allows more flexibility and it works faster this way.